 There are many ways a person can take advantage of credit card float, and float can be instrumental in saving hundreds of financial fees and penalties.
 If a person takes advantage of the float and pays the balance before the due date, he will only pay the amount of the transactions made and nothing else.

-One advantage floating period offers is being able to maximize the duration of the floating period to pay off debt in an installment basis.
+One advantage floating period offers is being able to maximize the duration of the floating period to pay off the debt in an installment basis.
 However, cardholders must keep in mind that a billing cycle’s float period ends at its due date.
 Billing cycle ranges typically between 20 to 30 days, depending on the type of credit card.

 Another way to take advantage of the credit card float is by making money off items purchased during the float.
 By taking advantage of the credit card float, cardholders can make money by using the credit card, purchase items, and a person has at least 40 days to pay off the items bought.